Endeavor (company): William Morris Endeavor

-On April 27, 2009, WMA and the Endeavor Talent Agency announced that they were forming William Morris Endeavor, or "WME".
+On April 27, 2009, William Morris Agency (WMA) and the Endeavor Talent Agency announced that they were forming William Morris Endeavor, or "WME".
 Endeavor executives Ari Emanuel and Patrick Whitesell were widely seen as the architects of the merger and quickly became the Co-CEOs of WME.
-Following the official announcement of the merger, nearly 100 WMA employees and former board members were let go.
+After the official announcement of the merger, nearly 100 WMA employees and former board members were let go.
 One of those leaving was Jim Wiatt, who came to WMA in 1999 from International Creative Management, where he was vice-chairman.
 He had joined WMA as president and co-chief executive officers, and had risen to board chairman.
-Following the merger, WME moved its headquarters into the offices of Endeavor at 9601 Wilshire Boulevard in the heart of Beverly Hills.
+After the merger, WME moved its headquarters into the offices of Endeavor at 9601 Wilshire Boulevard in the heart of Beverly Hills.

 In 2011, Emanuel was quoted in a Financial Times profile about the company saying, "We built a culture where people are rewarded for taking risks."
 Emanuel and Whitesell implemented several leadership strategies to boost the productivity of their agents, most notably, the "Farmhouse" training program.

+In September 2022, Richard Weitz and Christian Muirhead were named Co-Chairmen of the agency.

 Expansion

 Endeavor grew to include several subsidiary companies and expanded divisions.
-Fortune named co-CEOs Ari Emanuel and Patrick Whitesell to their 2010 "Businessperson of the Year" list, acknowledging their corporate growth strategies.
+Fortune named co-CEOs Ari Emanuel and Patrick Whitesell in their 2010 "Businessperson of the Year" list, acknowledging their corporate growth strategies.
 Emanuel had previously been recognized as a 21st-century "super agent" by both The Wall Street Journal and The Guardian, as well as an Advertising Age "Influencer."
 In July 2011, the company and its foundation created Camp Summer Eagle, which provides donations and activities for schoolchildren at Foster Elementary in Compton, California.

 Shortly after the merger, WME helped launch the investment group Raine, which aligned the company with properties like Vice Media and Zumba Fitness.
 In 2010, WME partnered with RED Interactive, a digital advertising agency.
 Two years later, they formed an alliance with the social media management firm TheAudience, partnering with digital entrepreneur Sean Parker and executing social campaigns for properties like the Seth MacFarlane motion picture Ted and the Coachella Music Festival.
 2013 brought a strategic partnership between WME and creative music agency Jingle Punks, which creates, publishes and licenses music.
 WME is also an investor in the e-commerce platform [OpenSky], which was named one of America's "Most Promising Companies" by Forbes.
 In 2013, Whitesell and Emanuel were profiled in Fast Company, highlighting the company's digital growth.

 On May 2, 2012, WME and Silver Lake Partners, a technology-focused private equity firm based in Silicon Valley, signed an agreement for Silver Lake to acquire a 31.25% minority stake in the agency for $250 million.
-A new executive committee, consisting of Co-CEOs Ari Emanuel and Patrick Whitesell and Silver Lake Managing Director Egon Durban, leads the company's growth strategy and investment activities.
+A new executive committee, consisting of Co-CEOs Ari Emanuel and Patrick Whitesell and Silver Lake Managing Director Egon Durban, was formed to lead the company's growth strategy and investment activities.
 In July 2013, WME acquired a minority stake in the creative agency Droga5.
 The partnership combines the companies’ advertising and entertainment resources.